jmmoser/thingworx-jest/README.md

 eval(Things['JestFramework'].importScript())(this); // jshint ignore:line
 ```

-*Note:* I typically create a separate service on each of my things/templates/shapes called *_UNIT_TESTS_* which runs all of the unit tests for the entity's services.
+*Note:* I typically create a separate service on each of my things/templates/shapes called *__UNIT_TESTS__ThingName* which runs all of the unit tests for the entity's services.

 Add your unit tests after the snippet:
 ```javascript